 In recognition of the recent Supreme Court case, same-sex spouses are treated the same under the Virginia laws of intestacy and have the same rights as opposite-sex couples.
-Although same-sex spouses are treated the same and have the same statutory rights as opposite-sex couples, not all of the issues regulating to probate in administering administration of estate have yet to be worked out.
+Although same-sex spouses are treated the same and have the same statutory rights as opposite-sex couples, many of the issues regarding probate and estate administration have yet to be worked out.
 Rights may be consistent but the interpretation of wills prior to the law can create issues that have not yet been resolved, meaning there may still be some gray areas.

 The probate process in NoVa for same-sex spouses can be complex in this transition, so a Virginia probate attorney can be helpful in streamlining the process.

 Estate Planning Concerns

 Estate planning is important for all married couples.
 Same-sex spouses may wish to consider how to deal with issues such as capacity or passing on their asset at death.
 Estate planning for all couples is unique to their goals and to their family dynamic and this is true for same-sex couples as well.
 Some common issues that come to life in the Virginia probate process for same-sex couples are regarding children.
 Often children are adopted or conceived with the assistance of reproductive technology.
 Although adopted children and biological children of same-sex couples are treated the same as opposite-sex couples, it may be prudent to address issues regarding children so that they can outline specifically what they inherit from both spouses in the event that they are only adopted by one spouse or only genetically related to one spouse.

 Impact on Children